ttm/joyce/latex/notes.md

 * present these results to the literary critics community
 * find better references (especially some that we know about.
 Maybe remove wikipedia)
+* distinction between analysis and method and technique.
+* expose the tables of formation of the principal components?
+* explain what is the taxonomic tree for one to understand what is a synset depth

+* Figures
+* Read again
+* Send to Luis